hulkhaugen/hassio-addons/apache2lite/README.md

 ### Option: `document_root`

-This option is needed.
-Change it depending where your root webfolder is on your homeassistant installation.
+Change it depending where your root webfolder is on your Home Assistant installation.
+Default is `/share/htdocs`.

-Note: it has to be somewhere in the `/share` or `/media` folder!
-Other folders are not visible to this add-on.
+**Note:** It has to be a subfolder of either `/share` or `/media`, as the other folders are not visible to this add-on.
+The specified subfolder has to be manually created, or else the add-on will fail to start.

 ### Option: `default_conf` & `default_ssl_conf`